Revision Weight Loss Surgery

 Revisional bariatric surgery is surgery performed on patients that have undergone previous weight loss surgery but have experienced one or more of the following:

 - Weight regain after achieving weight loss goals

 Revision weight loss surgery is not for everyone and the risks and benefits should be thoroughly discussed with your surgeon.
 The decision to undergo revision weight loss surgery is a major decision as it is considered a riskier surgery than first time weight loss surgery.
-Since every patient is unique, you will need to talk to your surgeon about options available for your particular situation based on your previous surgery and the options available for revision.
+Since every patient is unique, you will need to talk to your surgeon about options available for your particular situation based on your previous surgery.
 Poor weight loss with one procedure is associated with a higher risk of failure with a second operation.

 Typical revisional procedures are conversion from band to sleeve, band to bypass, sleeve to bypass, or older style stomach stapling to bypass.
 Note that gastric bypass is difficult to revise and is considered “the end of the line”.